dsatpm/REGEX-gist/README.md

 ## Summary

 A regular expression, or regex, is a sequence of characters that forms a search pattern.
 Regex is used for string pattern matching and manipulation.
-An example of a regex that matches any string containing 'hello' would be `/hello/`.
+An example of a regex used in JavaScript would look something like

+`const regexStringSensitive = /[a-z]/g
+const result = 'HELLO'.match(regexStringSensitive)
+if (result) {
+    console.log('True')
+} else {
+    console.log('False')
+}`.

 ## Table of Contents